jay11nt/FOOD-ORDER-API-/main/Entity/Readme files for Entity/for address.md

 | `country`        | `String`    | Country of the address                             |
 | `pincode`        | `Integer`   | Postal code or ZIP code of the address             |
 | `customer`       | `Customer`  | One-to-one relationship with the `Customer` entity |

+## **Relationship -**
+@OneToOne: Establishes a one-to-one relationship between Address and Customer.
+Each address is associated with exactly one customer.